 First, you'll want to create your own snippet set, i.e. a file that will contain a new group of snippets.
-Do this by clicking the + button below the bottom left corner of the "Sets on this Mac" pane (pictured right).
+Head to the "Sets on this Mac" pane and click the + button below its bottom left corner (pictured left).
 When prompted, give your new set a name ("My Snippets", perhaps) and click Done.